plinder-org/plinder/docs/tutorial/dataset.md

 $ gsutil -m cp -r gs://plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/* ~/.local/share/plinder/${PLINDER_RELEASE}/${PLINDER_ITERATION}/
 ```

-The full dataset (`PLINDER_ITERATION=v1`) is approximately 700 GB in size, so you are
+The full dataset (`PLINDER_ITERATION=v1`) has a size of hundreds of GB, so you are
-advised to have sufficient space for production usage.
+advised to have sufficient space for usage of the production dataset.

 :::{note}
 The version used for the preprint is `gs://plinder/2024-04/v1`, however, we plan to